RouninMedia/Pretty-Print-XML-via-PHP-and-JavaScript/README.md

 ## Pretty-Print HTML in PHP

-By utilising two hacks, the script above may be modified to pretty-print **HTML**:
+By utilising two specific hacks, the script above may be modified to pretty-print **HTML**:

 ```php